 The tournament will be played according to the regulations of the ending season of the Finnish Floorball Federation (SSBL) with the following adjustments.

 §1) Every team will play at least 4 games each

-- Boys F, Girls E and Girls F the game time is 2 x 15 min in all matches.
+- Boys F, Girls E, Girls F and Boys G Elite the game time is 2 x 15 min in all matches.

 §3) Gametime will be stopped only during the penaltyshots and by the referee.
 Last minute of the game will be played effectively.